tst2005/loveColor/readMe.md

 instead you just type the name of the colors.

-9 colors [so far], these are the names you use as well.
+9 colors [so far], these are the names you use as well. by all means, fork this and add your own. would be nice to keep adding

 • black<br>
 • white<br>